Online Age Verification Service: Children’s Digital Privacy amid COVID-19

 The EU’s General Data Protection Regulation (GDPR), explicitly recognizes that children are less aware of the consequences, risks, and safeguards that concern their data and its sensitivity in the digital world.
 The Act, therefore, enforces parental consent before processing the online information of children having age under 16.

-In Germany, the interstate treaty aims at minors’ data protection and mandates the use of online age verification solutions.
-Instead of enforcing parental consent, the legal regulatory framework of Germany highlights the implementation of age verification solutions to verify the age of children before providing them access to the digitals services.
+In Germany, the interstate treaty aims at minors’ data protection and mandates the use of online age verification services.
+Instead of enforcing parental consent, the legal regulatory framework of Germany highlights the implementation of age verification services to verify the age of children before providing them access to the digitals services.

 United Kingdom (UK)